asas-sn/skypatrol/README.md

 # ASAS-SN SkyPatrol client

-The pyasassn client allows users to query the ASAS-SN input catalog and retrieve light curves from our database.
-These light curves are subject to live updates as we are running continuous photometry on our nightly images.
-Read the docs [here](https://asas-sn.github.io/skypatrol/index.html)
+The SkyPatrol pyasassn client allows users to query the [ASAS-SN input catalog](https://asas-sn.osu.edu/) and retrieve light curves from our [photometry database](https://asas-sn.osu.edu/photometry).
+These light curves are regularly updated with continuous photometry run on nightly images.
+Read the docs [here](https://asas-sn.github.io/skypatrol/index.html).

 ### Installation

-The easiest way to get started is with pip:
+The easiest way to get started is with pip, using Python 3.6+:

 ```bash
 python -m pip install skypatrol